Special Libraries Association: Membership

-SLA membership is open to any person or organization.
-Members pay annual dues to SLA and additional fees for any Chapter, Division, or Caucus memberships they wish to obtain.
+SLA membership was open to any person or organization.
+Members paid annual dues to SLA and additional fees for any Chapter, Division, or Caucus memberships they wished to obtain.

-Members of SLA typically possess a master's degree in library or information science and may have an advanced degree in a related field such as law, medicine or engineering.
-While special libraries include law libraries, news libraries, corporate libraries, museum libraries, medical libraries, and transportation libraries, many information professionals today do not actually work in a library setting.
-They actively apply their specialized skills to support the information needs of their organizations.
-SLA members fill many non-traditional librarian roles such as corporate competitive intelligence analyst, researcher, or information specialist.
-Given the rapid adoption of information technologies for selecting, analyzing, managing, storing, and delivering information and knowledge, the average SLA member might be performing a range of services and employing a diverse mix of skills related to, but not exclusive of, library science.
-In fact, it is likely a special librarian does not work in a library, but rather an information center or resource center.
+Members of SLA typically possessed a master's degree in library or information science and may have had an advanced degree in a related field such as law, medicine or engineering.
+While special libraries include law libraries, news libraries, corporate libraries, museum libraries, medical libraries, and transportation libraries, many information professionals did not actually work in a library setting.
+They actively applied their specialized skills to support the information needs of their organizations.
+SLA members filled many non-traditional librarian roles such as corporate competitive intelligence analyst, researcher, or information specialist.
+Given the rapid adoption of information technologies for selecting, analyzing, managing, storing, and delivering information and knowledge, the average SLA member performed a range of services and employed a diverse mix of skills related to, but not exclusive of, library science.
+In fact, many special librarians did not work in a library, but rather an information center or resource center.

 Governing structure

-The SLA is governed by a board of directors who are elected by the membership according to the parameters set out in the SLA's bylaws.
-The board of directors is responsible for the overall direction and management of the SLA and selects the organization's officers.
-The board of directors is led by a president who is elected for a one-year term.
-An executive director selected by the board oversees the day-to-day management and functions of SLA.
-SLA Welcomed Amy Lestition Burke, CAE, as its executive director in May 2016.
-Burke had been serving SLA as vice president of success since 1 March, when SLA entered into an agreement with association management company MCI USA (formerly Coulter Companies) to manage its operations.

-Each of the regional Chapters and topical Divisions of SLA also elects officers and conducts meetings in a similar fashion to SLA.
-Members are entitled to vote in board elections for each Chapter or Division in which they pay dues.
+The SLA was governed by a board of directors who were elected by the membership according to the parameters set out in the SLA's bylaws.
+The board of directors was responsible for the overall direction and management of the SLA and selected the organization's officers.
+The board of directors was led by a president who was elected for a one-year term.
+An executive director selected by the board oversaw the day-to-day management and functions of SLA.
+Each of the regional Chapters and topical Divisions of SLA also elected officers and conducted meetings in a similar fashion to SLA.
+Members were entitled to vote in board elections for each Chapter or Division in which they paid dues.

 Committees and councils

-Committees and Councils are established by the board of directors in order to coordinate its activities relating to achieving the goals and objectives of the association.
+Committees and Councils were established by the board of directors in order to coordinate its activities relating to achieving the goals and objectives of the association.